ypz-git/FedSTGraph/README.md

 # FedSTGraph: A Benchmark of Spatio-Temporal Graphs for Federated Settings 🚧
 This repo is a benchmark for spatio-temporal graph data under federated (distributed) scenarios.
-We collect 12 spatio-temporal datasets among different scenarios.
+We collect 12 spatio-temporal datasets among different Real-world scenarios.

 ## Table of Contents
 - [Quick Start](#Quick-Start)